 Located in Mason City, Iowa, Heritage Care and Rehabilitation Center is one of four available nursing homes there.
-This nursing home received a strong grade of B+ overall.
-We found this nursing home to be better than the majority of the facilities in Mason City, which has a city grade of B. Based on our assessment, you can do much worse than this facility.
-Fortunately, this place did not have any poor grades in any of the major categories discussed below.
+We awarded it an overall grade of C, which is a middle of the road grade.
+Based on our assessment, there are certainly much worse places out there.
+This place did not excel in all of our categories, but it did not receive any rock-bottom grades either.
 Additional information about these categories is available below.

 Heritage Care and Rehabilitation Center